FAKE HISTORY, ACADEMIC FRAUD

 A descendant of Nevin’s, Dr Kerry Williams, has assiduously promoted the claims of Thomas Nevin, whom she believes to be her ancestor …

+This sentence is an example of Clark’s poor control of the English language.
 Can a descendant of an ancestor not be their ancestor’s descendant, is that semantically possible?
 No, it is not.
-Kerry Williams is genetically blessed with the good looks, good fortune and intelligence of all her ancestors, and especially her maternal great grandparents, great grandfather Thomas J. Nevin, maternal great grandmother Elizabeth Rachel Nevin nee Day and their respective ancestors, including Thomas’father poet John Nevin snr and Elizabeth’s uncle,master mariner Captain Edward Goldsmith.
-Julia Clark is an idiot to imagine such a statement has any validity in any context, yet she appears so fond it she has repeated it time and again in print.
+It is a semantic contradiction, approved by her proof reader Stefan Petrow.
+Belief doesn’t come into it.
+It’s Clark with her toxic emotions way out of control, so desperate is she to “kill” Nevin.
+Kerry, for anyone who wants to know, is genetically blessed with the good looks, good fortune and intelligence of all her ancestors, and especially her maternal great grandparents, great grandfather Thomas J. Nevin, great grandmother Elizabeth Rachel Nevin nee Day and their respective ancestors, including Thomas’ father, poet John Nevin snr, and Elizabeth’s uncle, master mariner Captain Edward Goldsmith.
+Julia Clark is an idiot to imagine such a statement has any validity in any context, yet she appears so fond of it – “assiduously” especially – that she has repeated it time and again in print.
+Socially and intellectually pretentious Julia Clark, with her redneck ethics, her narcissistic opinions, and her phony loyalty to her cohort – who has never produced anything beyond the mediocre – is threatened by researchers, especially descendants who respect protocols and generously provide primary documents, all at their own expense.
+No primary documents appear in Julia Clark’s blather across her whole A. H. Boyd scam.
 Stefan Petrow’s “eagle-eyed” editing, to quote Clark (page 4), might have missed this nasty little sentence in Clark’s thesis (p.151), or indeed he may well have condoned it, given the malice and hostility Clark has mustered towards Nevin in the pursuit of this PhD degree.
-Since the THRA committee is most keen to inform us that Petrow was born in Tasmania, he would be acutely aware of how distressing misinformation about one’s ancestry can be, yet apparently not when it comes to the one historical figure who is central to his research on 19th police in Tasmania – photographer Thomas J. Nevin (1842-1923).
+Since the THRA committee is most keen to inform us that Petrow was born in Tasmania, he would be acutely aware of how distressing misinformation about one’s ancestry can be, yet apparently not when it comes to the one historical figure who is central to his own and his History Department’s research on 19th police in Tasmania, viz. commercial and police photographer Thomas J. Nevin (1842-1923).

 THE THESIS as retrieved in February 2017 from the University of Tasmania: